Atlas975/Notes/MediaCoding/ImageMatching/Gaussian_pyramid.md

 ![[Pasted image 20240323204731.png|450|450]]

+- A [[Gaussian_filter|Gaussian blur]] is also applied to avoid visual distortions during each downsample
+- This acts as a low pass filter that preserves spatial information
 ## Aliasing
 - Refers to how an image is downsampled, a good method for this requires that as much of the images [[Media_coding#Spatial domain|spatial]] information is retained as possible
 - Note that the image cannot be reconstructed from its downsampled counterpart, this can instead be done by also using a [[Laplacian_pyramid|Laplacian pyramid]]